 By examining the locations of the castles and towerhouses that are historically associated with a particular surname, it reveals that medieval Scotland was a patchwork of territories dominated by notable Clans and Families.
 Almost everyone with Scottish paternal ancestry will be genetically related to at least one of these prominent Clans or families that once ruled over one's paternal ancestral genetic homeland.
-An examination of the castles and towerhouses of Southern Dumfriesshire reveals a diverse mix of Clans and Families of Ancient Briton, Anglo-Saxon and Norman origin, see Figure 7.
-The Grahams of Dumfriesshire were a notable Border Reiver family and dominated lands found on either side of the volatile and fluid medieval Scottish and English border, see Figure 7.
-Remarkably all of the test subject's closest genetic relatives were also notable Clans and Families that once dominated this part of Southern Scotland, see Figure 7.
+An examination of the castles and towerhouses of North Lanarkshire reveals a diverse mix of Clans and Families of Ancient Briton, Anglo-Saxon, Picto-Gael and Norman origin, see Figure 7.
+The Grahams are associated with Mugdock castle in bordering Stirlingshire and the Clan Chief of the Grahams (based at Mugdock castle) was referred to as the Earl of Montrose, see Figure 7.

-Figure 7: The principal Medieval Clans and Families of Dumfriesshire.
-Dumfriesshire was once dominated by a variety of Clans and Families of Ancient Briton, Anglo-Saxon and Norman origin.
-The Grahams (red arrows) were a notable Border Reiver Family with lands that straddled the modern Scottish and English border.
-The surrounding area was also dominated by the test subject's Armstrong, Brown, Irving, Jardine and Johnston genetic relatives (orange arrows).
+Figure 7: The principal Medieval Clans and Families of Lanarkshire.
+Lanarkshire was once dominated by a variety of Clans and Families of Ancient Briton, Anglo-Saxon and Norman origin.
+The Grahams (red arrow) were a notable Family with lands to the north of Glasgow.